Interviewers often use “behavioral interview questions” in job interviews today to learn about how job candidates behave.

 Don’t reveal any of your current (or former) employer’s confidential information, particularly if you are interviewing with a competitor.
 (While a competitor will appreciate the information, they will know that they cannot trust you.)

 If the question asks you to provide an example of a personal failure, give the example, and then follow up with what you learned as a result and how you have avoided making that mistake again.
+This is also known as the STAR method, which stands for Situation, Task, Action, and Result.

 For candidates who “own the interview,” like I’ve always instructed, this is just another chance to pull from your interview checklist and cite examples of projects you’ve worked on that showcase your fit for the job.